 Jon Rymer Named Interim Inspector General

-Washington, D.C., May 30, 2012 — The Securities and Exchange Commission today announced that Jon T. Rymer will serve as Interim Inspector General until the Commission hires a permanent Inspector General.
+On May 30, 2012, the Securities and Exchange Commission announced that Jon T. Rymer will serve as Interim Inspector General until the Commission hires a permanent Inspector General.
 Mr. Rymer, who currently serves as Inspector General of the Federal Deposit Insurance Corporation, will continue his duties at the FDIC’s Office of Inspector General after starting at the SEC on May 30.

 Mr. Rymer is a Certified Internal Auditor and a Certified Government Auditing Professional.
 He currently serves as the Chair of the Audit Committee of the Council of the Inspectors General on Integrity and Efficiency and as Vice Chair of the Council of Inspectors General on Financial Oversight.
 He also is a member of the Comptroller General’s Advisory Council on Government Auditing Standards.